City Centre West to East Link

 Statutory Consultations for part of Section 3 (Section 3a – York Place and Queen Street between Elder Street and North St David Street) have taken place.
 This part of the route only required an RSO as there were no changes to waiting and loading, or permitted vehicle movements.
 You can view the RSO designs for Section 3a below.

-Statutory consulation for the TRO and RSO for North St David Street was advertised during the autumn.
-Two objections were received and these will be reported to the Transport and Environment Committee on 12 November 2020.
+Statutory consulation for the TRO and RSO for North St David Street have been carried out for Section 3b.
+Representations were reported to the Transport and Environment Committee on 12 November 2020.
+The Redetermination Order for Section 3b is subject to Scottish Government decisions and a decision from the Scottish Government on the RSO is expected in the coming months.

 Further Orders will be required for Charlotte Street and St Andrew Square.
 These will be advertised in the coming months.